Honorary Research Fellow, History at the University of Strathclyde

 Senior Lecturer, Social Science, Media and Journalism (History) at Glasgow Caledonian University

 Janet's research interests range across 19th and 20th century American and British history.
 Recent research has examined occupational and environmental health, women's health, public health, district nursing and women and work.
-Janet is currently finishing a monograph examining intersections between health in the living and working environments in the American and British textile industries where contagious and occupationally specific diseases intersected and became contested.
-Entitled When the Air Became Important: A Social History of the Working Environment in New England and Lancashire, c.1870-c1970, the book is under contract with Rutgers University Press.
-Janet's interest in maternal health developed from an edited collection with Linda Bryder, Western Maternity and Medicine, 1880-1990 (2013) and a government report on Scottish Mother and Baby Homes.
+In December 2016 she received a Wellcome Trust Seed Award for a project ‘Failing Babies: Poverty, Maternity and Healthcare in the Twentieth Century.’
+This project follows from a recently finished monograph When the Air Became Important: A Social History of the Working Environment in New England and Lancashire, c.1870-c1970 (Rutgers University Press, forthcoming 2018).
+Previous publications include Female Labour Power: Women Workers’ Influence on Business Practices in the British and American Cotton Industries, c.
+1790-1860 (Ashgate, 2007), an edited collection with Linda Bryder, Western Maternity and Medicine, 1880-1990 (Pickering and Chatto, 2013) and numerous articles and a report on Scottish Mother and Baby Homes for the Irish Government.
 She is also working with Dr Gillian Murray and the Yunus Centre for Social Business and Health evidencing social enterprise as a public health and well-being intervention.
 Janet's research has been funded by the Wellcome Trust, Economic and Social Research Council (ESRC), The Queen's Nursing Institute Scotland (QNIS) and other charities.

 Head of School, School of Social Work and Social Policy at the University of Strathclyde